Strung-Up Quartet

 - Song 3 translates to "My Favorite Things," a song from the famous musical The Sound of Music by Rodgers and Hammerstein.
 Bright copper kettles, warm woolen mittens, and brown paper packages tied up with string are all things mentioned in the song.
 "Le mie cose favorite" is not wrong, exactly, but a native Italian speaker would have said "Le mie cose preferite" or "Le cose che preferisco."

-- This adventure may be a reference to The String Quartet Tribute in which they make tributes to popular bands, with the albums usually being "Strung-Out on (Band name)."
+- This adventure may be a reference to Vitamin String Quartet in which they make tributes to popular bands, with the albums usually being "Strung-Out on (Band name)."